Newsletter

 sudo systemctl restart postfix

-Now, the last thing we need to do is install the mailutils
+Now, the last thing we need to do is to install the mailutils

 package, as it provides the mail